Revd James Woodforde

 He returned to Oxford where he became sub-warden of his college and a pro-proctor of the university.
 He was unsuccessful in his application to become headmaster of Bedford School, but in 1773, he was presented to the living of Weston Longville in Norfolk, one of the best in the gift of the college, being worth £400 a year.
 He took up residence at Weston in May 1776.

-Despite the wrench of leaving family and friends, he quickly settled down to a comfortable bachelor existence.
+Despite the wrench of leaving family and friends, he settled down to a comfortable bachelor existence.
 He thought Norwich 'the fairest City in England by far' and always enjoyed a trip to the 'sweet beach' at Yarmouth.
 He was soon joined by his niece Anna Maria (Nancy) as housekeeper and companion, who stayed with him until he died.

 Perhaps overlooked by some was James' care and concern for his nephews, William (Nephew Bill) and Samuel, the artist.
+Their strong bonds of friendship and care are evident from other diaries.